Notes About Cranberry Fruit Rot:

 - Fruit rot is the most prevalent disease problem that cranberry growers face from season to season, and there are at least 13 species of pathogenic fungi that are associated with it, and several more species that are suspected to be involved with it in one way or another.

-Some species of fruit rot fungi are believed to cause exclusively “field rot” (rot that occurs in the field before harvest), some are considered to cause exclusively “storage rot” (rot that occurs post-harvest), while still others appear to contribute to both field rot and storage rot.
+Some species of fruit rot fungi are believed to cause exclusively “field rot” (rot that occurs in the field before harvest), some are considered to cause exclusively “storage rot” (rot that occurs post-harvest), while still others appear to contribute to both field rot and storage rot, such as “Blotch Rot” which is pictured below.

 - The fungal spores land on the blossom (by wind and wind-driven rain) or small developing fruit and–if there is a suitable layer of moisture present for six to eight hours–the plant tissue may succumb to fungal infection.